villekf/OMEGA-doc/docs/source/implementation.rst

 Choosing the optimal implementation
 ===================================

 This page explains the details of the different implementations and their different advantages.
-This does not apply to custom reconstructions in Python!
+This does not apply to custom reconstructions (i.e. the class object) in Python!
 Custom reconstructions in Python directly call the OpenCL or CUDA kernels.

+If you are using Python built-in reconstructions, then you'll always use implementation 2 and cannot change it.
+Thus, this document mainly applies only to MATLAB/Octave although you can see some technical details of implementation 2 below.

 In short, use implementation 2 with OpenCL as it is the most feature-rich and tested.
 This is the only implementation available when using Python as well (CUDA and CPU are available too).
 For details, see below.
 If you cannot use implementation 2, use implementation 5 if you have a discrete GPU.
 If not, use implementation 4.